Google Street View: 5 Adventurous Features and Facts

-Immerse yourself in the past and learn from the experience of others.
-You can also view the recovery efforts from before and after a natural disaster strikes.
+Immerse yourself in the past and learn from the experiences of others.
+You can also view the recovery efforts before and after a natural disaster strikes.
 But check out these 5 historical imagery viewers to leap back in the past.

 2. Collect your own Street View

 It’s possible to contribute your own virtual tour of their neighborhood by using the Street View App.
 All you need to do is download the app, point the camera at the location you want to contribute, and share.

 The app uses augmented reality and will automatically detect the location and rotate the camera to the correct position.
 It can also connect a series of photos as you travel through your neighborhood.

 Once you have completed your shoot, you can review and share it in Google Street View.
 Previously, you would have needed an expensive panoramic camera to do this type of work.
 But now, any smartphone can share the world as they see it through its lens.

 The Google team has collected over 170 billion Street View images from 87 countries around the world.
 But did you know that one of them is Antarctica?

 That’s right.
 You can get a front-row seat for one of the least explored places in the world today.
 That means you can explore the frozen continent at the South Pole, inhabited by penguins.

 Although no one permanently lives in Antarctica, the only residents are temporary researchers and travelers.
 As such, you’ll get to explore Half Moon Island, Amundsen–Scott South Pole Station, and McMurdo Sound.

 By analyzing the demographic information of images captured by Google’s Street View cars, you can gain valuable insights into the socioeconomic makeup of a given area.